Drookoo/hugo-site/content/posts/2023-01-29-weekly-homelab-update.md

 draft: false
 ---

-This week, plus a few days, was the first week I began to utilize my computing equipment to run a homelab.
+This week ending 2023-01-29, plus a few days, was the first week I began to utilize my computing equipment to run a homelab.

 Notable things:
 - Bought this domain name: drewku.com!